-We seek outstanding candidates for PhD positions to work on experimental spin qubits at the Center for Quantum Devices, Niels Bohr Institute, University of Copenhagen.
+We seek outstanding candidates for PhD positions to work on experimental quantum-simulation platforms at the Center for Quantum Devices, Niels Bohr Institute, University of Copenhagen.

 The position is available for a 3-year period and your key tasks as a PhD student at SCIENCE are to:

 - Manage and carry through your research project

 - Write scientific articles and your PhD thesis

 - Stay at an external research institution for a few months, preferably abroad

 Applicants should hold an MSc degree in Physics or Nanoscience with good results and good English skills.
 As criteria for the assessment of your qualifications emphasis will also be laid on previous research, work experience and publications (if any).